Activity Log Site "JUN-KAN Stream"

 I am looking forward to your participation.

-Professor, Department of Media Science, Graduate School of Information Science
+Professor, Department of Intelligent Systems, Graduate School of Informatics

 Do you have ambitions to work with people speaking different languages or in a different country?
 In today's world, the torrent of globalism is rushing around us.
 Why wait to realize your dreams?
 Now is the perfect time to begin your worldly adventure.
 As the staff member in charge of the global education in this program, I am here to support your "personal globalization".

-Associate Professor, Department of Media Science, Graduate School of Information Science
+Associate Professor, Department of Intelligent Systems, Graduate School of Informatics

 We are in the midst of globalization.
 This attractive program aims to produce global leaders capable of accessing needs from an international perspective, providing valuable products and services, and creating new social values.
 I think that students are very lucky to have the opportunity to participate in such an advanced program.